Mail Server Antispam

 - In the future, receiver mail server will send a forensic or aggregate report to the e-mail address specified in the syntax string for further analysis.

-To conclude, your mail server should look good to avoid being recognized as a spam mail source due to the reason of lacking SPF, DKIM and DMARC records when mails arrive at receiving mail server.
-The above implementation not only works for typical mail server which supports SPF, DKIM and DMARC, but it also works for some appliance mail server such as Synology MailPlus Server (Refer to the admin guide).
+In conclusion, to prevent your mail server from being flagged as a spam source, it’s crucial to ensure the presence of SPF, DKIM, and DMARC records when emails reach the receiving server.
+This implementation applies not only to standard mail servers that support SPF, DKIM, and DMARC, but also to certain appliance mail servers like Synology MailPlus Server.
+(Refer to the admin guide).